Degree of difficulty

-Degree of difficulty (DD, sometimes called tariff or grade) is a concept used in several sports and other competitions to indicate the technical difficulty of a skill, performance, or course, often as a factor in scoring.
+Degree of difficulty (DD, sometimes called tariff or grade) is a rating used in several sports and other competitions to indicate the technical difficulty of a skill, performance, or course, often as a factor in scoring.
 Sports which incorporate a degree of difficulty in scoring include bouldering, cross-country skiing, diving, equestrianism, figure skating, freestyle skiing, gymnastics, rhythmic gymnastics, surfing, synchronized swimming and trampoline.
 Degree of difficulty is typically intended to be an objective measure, in sports whose scoring may also rely on subjective judgments of performance.

 By sport

 Diving

 The International Swimming Federation computes the degree of difficulty of dives according to a five-part formula, incorporating height, number of somersaults and twists, positioning, approach, and entry.
 The total judges' score is multiplied by the dive's degree of difficulty to determine the total score.

 Figure skating

 In figure skating, each jump element is assigned a base value, reflective of its difficulty.
 These base values take into account factors including the number of rotations and edges used.
 When skaters perform a jump element, it is identified by the technical panel.
 For each element identified, the judging panel assigns a grade of execution (GOE) score ranging from -5 to 5 based on its execution by the skater.
 The GOE score is then added to or subtracted from the jump element's base value to determine a total score for each element.
 The sum of scores for each element performed forms the technical score component of the skater's total score.